 PowerShell is an enhanced and advanced version of the traditional Windows Command Prompt.
 It is a command interpreter for Windows that allows you to send commands to Windows systems or Microsoft products.

-That is to say that thanks to PowerShell, we can remotely have a native shell where we can manage Windows efficiently.
-But it is not only limited to this, we can also interact with other products such as SQL Server.
+That is to say that thanks to PowerShell, you can remotely have a native shell where you can manage Windows efficiently.
+But it is not only limited to this, you can also interact with other products such as SQL Server.

-Despite the great effort Microsoft is making, it is still a little known tool.
-Both for basic users, but also for many computer operators who do not know all the advantages that the cmdlets of this console can offer.
+Despite Microsoft’s great effort, it is still a little-known tool both for basic users and for many computer operators who do not know all the advantages that the cmdlets of this console can offer.

 Let’s get started.